 Read the TOS.
 It’s a very important part of due diligence when looking to buy a newsletter because you don’t want to make a purchase and realize it’s not legal to get the email list.

-There are many ways to make money with an active newsletter.
+There are many ways to make money with a newsletter.
 Many of these methods can be used simultaneously.

 Here are seven of the most popular methods.